-Pretty geode-inspired wrapping paper makes an eye-popping addition to the white bookshelf.
+Geode-inspired wrapping paper makes an eye-popping addition to this once-basic white bookshelf.
 Use a utility knife to cut the patterned paper to fit the height and width of the bookshelves, then adhere with double-sided tape.
 Vases and quirky knicknacks add depth, while wicker baskets stash magazines and movies on the bottom shelf.

 Formerly at home in the living room, one of the quirky bookshelves finds new life as a storage staple in the family's nursery.
 Fresh white paint and orange patterned wallpaper on the back of the bookcase update the unit.
 Colorful accessories emphasize the playful theme of the quirky reading nook.